 We can - and should - do more to further reduce the high cost of poverty on millions of Americans.
-To achieve this goal, the Mississippi Low-Income Child Care Initiative, the Children's Defense Fund-Southern Regional Office and the Coalition on Human Needs recommend the following:
+To achieve this goal, Action for Boston Community Development and the Coalition on Human Needs recommend the following:

 ❖ Increase federal funding for housing subsidies and child care subsidies.
 As Congress continues its Fiscal Year 2017 appropriations process, it should increase funding to provide millions more low-income Americans in need with access to safe, stable housing and quality, affordable child care.
 One analysis estimates that an additional \$1.2 billion investment is needed in FY17 funding to allow for full implementation of improvements contained in the reauthorization of the Child Care and Development Block Grant without the loss of additional spots for children.
 Additional funding over FY16 levels is also needed to ensure existing housing vouchers keep pace with inflation and to expand the supply of vouchers for those left out in the cold.
 Beyond these immediate needs, proposals such as President Obama's call for \$82 billion over 10 years to fund child care assistance for children younger than four and \$11 billion to end family homelessness by 2020 (providing housing for 550,000 families) should be implemented.